Show All Answers

 The police academy hours are generally 8 a.m. to 5 p.m., Monday through Friday.
 The training curriculum is an adult education program.
 Most of the training is classroom training with some fitness activities.
 This training is not similar to military boot camp.

-Out-of-state police officers with less than three years will attend Irving's full police academy to obtain their TCOLE certification.
+Out-of-state police officers will attend Irving's full police academy to obtain their TCOLE certification.
 The basic police academy is at a regional training facility.
 This is a six-month academy that runs Monday through Friday, and the officers will receive full pay throughout the academy.
+They may be eligible for a reduced field training program.

 There are several hotels in Irving where applicants can stay during the testing process.
 All hotel costs are the applicant’s responsibility.